Manchester City reach £62m agreement with Benfica over Dias move with Otamendi set to join Portuguese side | Goal.com

 Benfica have announced they have reached an agreement with Manchester City over the sale of Ruben Dias in a transfer worth an initial £62 million (€68m/$79m) plus £3.3m in potential add-ons.

-City defender Nicolas Otamendi will head the opposite way in a separate deal, with both players still needing to finalise their moves by signing contract with their new teams.
+City defender Nicolas Otamendi will head the opposite way in a separate deal, with both players still needing to finalise their moves by signing contracts with their new teams.

 Portugal international Dias, 23, has been a regular for Primeira Liga side Benfica since emerging through the academy ahead of the 2017-18 campaign.